 Our students have interned in an amazing array of sites, from The Onion and The Daily Show to The Today Show, MTV, New York Times’ T Magazine, Boston Magazine, The Boston Phoenix, New England Sports News, Women’s Wear Daily, MassLive.com, in addition to scores of local and regional newspapers and magazines and other media outlets.

-Students interested in law can intern with the local District Attorney’s office or in the local office of our State Senator.
 Students interested in marketing work at public relations companies in Boston or New York.
 Students with an interest in social justice can work with non-profits involved in the environment, women’s reproductive rights, media policy or other areas.

 With the increase in communication via the web, every organization now requires a story teller who can help them create and manage their online presence.
 Journalism majors have the skills to do these jobs.

 If you’re looking for your first internship or if you need to be at home over the summer, you can arrange an internship on your own with your local newspaper, radio or television station.
-Contact public relations firms, advocacy groups, politicians’ offices, religious and community organizations, publishing companies and sports and arts groups.
+Contact public relations firms, advocacy groups, religious and community organizations, publishing companies and sports and arts groups.
 Many of these places take on interns with writing skills to help with their newsletters, web sites and press releases.
 There are also online internships.
 Tell them you’re a journalism major wanting to do an internship.
 Most places are happy to have free help.

 More competitive internships also are available at major newspapers, magazines, media outlets and other organizations.
 They can be located anywhere in the country.
 The applications for these internships may be quite extensive, requiring essays, clips and portfolios, and most have early application deadlines.
 So you should start the application process early.